 • If you speak to someone on the phone, email them as soon as possible after the call, documenting what was discussed and decided.

-• When you apply to the bar, read your jurisdiction’s guidance carefully to determine what documentation you must submit for your condition and accommodations.
+When you apply to the bar, read your jurisdiction’s guidance carefully to determine what documentation you must submit for your condition and accommodations.
+Contact your processor or your jurisdiction’s accommodations personnel if you have any questions.
+Don’t guess.
+Don’t ask your friends.
+Contact the people who administer the exam.

 Reach out to the testing organization if you have any questions about what they need from your practitioner.
 Do not guess.